cardstack/cardstack/README.md

 * [Glint language server integration for VS Code](https://marketplace.visualstudio.com/items?itemName=typed-ember.glint-vscode)
 * [VSCode extension for glimmer](https://marketplace.visualstudio.com/items?itemName=chiragpat.vscode-glimmer)

+Note that you will see TypeScript errors shown twice if you have the built-in VS Code TypeScript extension running as well as the Glint extension.
+You may also see some spurious errors from the built-in extension, because it does not understand the `template` tag.
+It can be beneficial to turn off the built-in TS extension when working purely in a workspace that is configured for glint, since glint is performing a super set of TS validation.
+To find the built-in extension in the extensions list to disable it, you will need to search for "@builtin typescript".

 ## Understanding the respositories under the Cardstack organization

 The following summary offers an overview of where development is currently ongoing at Cardstack.
 (Note: any projects linked below that are not currently public will become public soon.)